 The Tsz Lo Lan Shan Path hike is a super easy trail from Wong Nai Chung Reservoir to Tai Tam Reservoir.
-The trail skirts along the side of Violet Hill, and offers fantastic views of Repulsive Bay from its narrow ledge.
+The trail skirts along the side of Violet Hill, and offers fantastic views of Repulse Bay from its narrow ledge.
 It then carries on to Tai Tam Intermediate Reservoir before finishing at the Tai Tam Country Park South Entrance.

 The Tsz Lo Lan Shan Path is perfect for anyone, including families with kids.
 The trail is flat, gradually slopes down and involves no climbing.
 It’s also shaded two-thirds of the way.